GATETEVIEWS

 A people that roots for you.

-Dry your tears now, brother, you are grown and strong and you have your sisters to protect, besides, men don’t cry;
+Now dry your tears, brother, you are grown and strong and you have your sisters to protect, besides, men don’t cry;

-And don’t shed no tears too, little darling, you have a nation to raise; besides, your brothers love you, so, so much.
+And don’t cry no more, little darling, you have a nation to raise; besides, your brothers love you, so, so much.

 As I sleep in the comfort of my bed; in the safety of my home;